sftcd/openssl/esnistuff/design.md

 - The functions names above that contain the string ``SNI_ESNI`` either return or take as a parameter a value of that type.
 Function names with a lowercase esni substring do not.
 (This seems to be an OpenSSL convention.)
-- I wasn't clear if the ``SSL_ESNI`` information ought be part of the ``SSL`` structure or the ``SSL_CTX`` structure - guess is that server side code will force us to do the right thing, if the current one's wrong.
-For the client side, there's not much difference, as suspected.
-But on the server side it appears that an instance of the ``SSL_CTX`` structure is used to create an ``SSL`` structure - which I guess means that ``SSL_CTX`` is specific to the config and/or generic application API calls, whereas presumably the ``SSL`` type is specific to a particular connection.

 	- Playing with printing inside ``tls_parse_ctos_esni`` seems to confirm that.
 Still need to figure memory management as I muck about there.
 - There's another test script [doit.sh](https://github.com/sftcd/openssl/blob/master/esnistuff/doit.sh)